directus/directus/.changeset/light-worms-switch.md

 '@directus/data': minor
 ---

-Added more conditions to the data abstraction
+Added more modifiers to the data abstraction and m2o join